Nebulizer: Types, Indication, Contraindication, Procedure

 DEFINITION

 Nebulization is the process of medication administration via inhalation.
-It utilizes a nebulizer which transports medications to the lungs by means of mist inhalation.
+It utilizes a nebulizer that transports medications to the lungs by means of mist inhalation.

-MOBILE NEBULISER – these nebulizers provide most mobility as they can be hand held and carried with the patient wherever they go.
-They have alternative power sources like batteries or auto adapters which enable them with usage at areas where there is no or limited access to AC power.
+MOBILE NEBULISER – these nebulizers provide the most mobility as they can be hand-held and carried with the patient wherever they go.
+They have alternative power sources like batteries or auto adapters which enable them with usage in areas where there is no or limited access to AC power.
 Since they are mobile in nature, these nebulizers are lighter than the stationery ones and also smaller in size.

 The fine mist is inhaled through an attached mask or the mouthpiece as the ultrasonic nebulizers doesn’t condense air, they function quietly and are small in size to fit into any container to begin the function.
-Being portable, compact and battery operated, they work fast when compared to other nebulizers and utilize the ultrasonic waves to aerosolize the liquid medication.
+Being portable, compact, and battery-operated, they work fast when compared to other nebulizers and utilize ultrasonic waves to aerosolize the liquid medication.

-JET NEBULISER – A jet nebulizer is a machine which changes the prescribed liquid medicine into a fine mist to let the child or the patient breathes in through the mouthpiece or the face mask.
+JET NEBULISER – A jet nebulizer is a machine that changes the prescribed liquid medicine into a fine mist to let the child or the patient breathe in through the mouthpiece or the face mask.
 It delivers the medicine directly to the inhaler’s lungs, making it easy to use.

 MESH NEBULISER – A Mesh Nebulizer is considered as the fastest working device and is more expensive when compared to the other nebulizers.
-It operates on a battery power supply and is quiet, efficient and well suits to the aerosolize solutions.
+It operates on a battery power supply and is quiet, efficient, and well-suited to aerosolize solutions.
 It generates the mono-disperse aerosol particles of 4.5 to 5µm.
 It utilizes a vibrating membrane to generate the aerosol mist from the medication.

-Available in a compact and portable body, it is perfect to carry while travelling and use in case of need.
-Besides this, Mesh nebulizer requires proper care, careful handling and intense cleaning as the membrane is more prone to get blocked and requires replacement many times in a year for proper function of inhalation process.
+Available in a compact and portable body, it is perfect to carry while traveling and use in case of need.
+Besides this, a Mesh nebulizer requires proper care, careful handling, and intense cleaning as the membrane is more prone to get blocked and requires replacement many times a year for the proper function of the inhalation process.

 INDICATION

-Nebulization therapy is used to deliver medications along the respiratory tract and is indicated to various respiratory problems and diseases such as:
+Nebulization therapy is used to deliver medications along the respiratory tract and is indicated for various respiratory problems and diseases such as:

 •Broncho-spasms